mattayes/apcs/README.md

 Question: Has air quality in the U.S. improved over time?

-You can find more information on the data [here](http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html)
+You can find more information on the data [here](http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html).
 ***

 This repository contains the following files:
-* README.md: This file!
+* README.md

 * plot1.png: Boxplots of fine particulate pollution in 2009 and 2012.
 Includes level and log transformations.